uperl/Test2-Tools-HTTP/README.md

 `object {}` or `http_request` comparison check to inspect the HTTP response and ensure that it matches what you expect.

+Only one request is made by default, so fowards are not automatically followed.

 ## http\_response

     my $check = http_response {